 In making this determination, the decision-maker shall use the "preponderance of the evidence" standard for all formal complaints of sexual harassment.
-The same standard of evidence shall be used for formal complaints against students as for complaints against employees.
 (34 CFR 106.45)

 The written decision shall include the following: (34 CFR 106.45)

 1. Identification of the allegations potentially constituting sexual harassment as defined in 34 CFR 106.30